OpenComputingLab/reusable-content-example/_sources/authoring_reusable_content.md

 To start the authoring process, a legacy software guide available as an OU-XML structured content document was rendered to simple markdown.

-Sphinx style configration and table of contents scripts were created to so that the content could be previewed in an HTML book style format, or rendered back to OU-XML.
+Sphinx style configuration and table of contents scripts were created to so that the content could be previewed in an HTML book style format, or rendered back to OU-XML.

 Several features of Sphinx style publishing that support extensibility and reuse were adopted that allowed us to trade-off purely generic content, customisable content, and bespoke content for each module.

-## Table of Contents Conifiguration Files
+## Table of Contents Configuration Files

-From a set of content files, one of the easist ways of defining which content files are to be used to generate a particular output document is to specify the files that are to be included via a table of contents file.
+From a set of content files, one of the easiest ways of defining which content files are to be used to generate a particular output document is to specify the files that are to be included via a table of contents file.

 In current production workflows, it would not be unusual for each module team author to their own software guide.
 In a markdown workflow, this might include each module team authoring several separate markdown documents, many of which may  duplicate similar instructional intent, and then create their own table of contents files to use their authored documents.